rzl-app/rzl-utils-js/README.md

 ---

 ✅ **Enjoy using `rzl-utils-js`?**
-Star this repo ⭐ and share it with other Laravel developers!
+Star this repo ⭐ and share it with other JavaScript developers!

 ---